What is Digital Forensics?

-Acting as watch dogs and first responders against cybercrimes, cyber security incident responders provide invaluable support in times of crisis with their proficiency in understanding the mechanics of a virtual network and the vulnerabilities within systems.
-They collect, process, preserve, and analyze the digital footprint left behind by cyber criminals.
-While each case presents its own set of challenges, incident responders are able to determine, compile, and interpret large volumes of electronic data.
+Acting as watchdogs and first responders against cybercrimes, cybersecurity incident responders provide invaluable support in times of crisis with their proficiency in understanding the mechanics of computer networks and how systems may become compromised.
+They use digital forensics disciplines to collect, process, preserve, and analyze the digital evidence of a compromised system, looking for footprints and signatures left behind by cybercriminals.

 Is digital forensics reliable?